CumulusNetworks/docs/content/guides/production-ready-automation/Integration-Guide.md

 {{%/notice%}}

 For each job that is defined in the `.gitlab-ci.yml` file, check the `script:` lines to ensure that the path is correct to each shell script.
-In the published Production Ready Automation examples, the paths to the shell scripts are inside the cldemo2 submodule.
+In the published Production Ready Automation examples, the paths to the shell scripts are inside the `cldemo2` submodule.

 ### Add CI/CD to your Existing GitLab Project

-The following steps provide a high level overview of how to implement and enable CI for your project using the model of calling discrete and modular bash scripts for each job in the provided example:
+The following steps provide a high level overview of how to implement and enable CI for your project by calling discrete and modular bash scripts for each job:

 1. Plan a permanent dedicated GitLab Runner simulation host machine.
 Review system requirements and package dependencies.
 2. Install GitLab Runner and package dependencies (see {{<link title="Example Install Scripts" text="Example Install Scripts">}} )